 Who can earn Dual Credit?

-Qualifying high school juniors and seniors who are being taught college level material by qualified teachers may earn college credit while at the same time earning high school credit in their high school class.
+Qualifying high school sophomores, juniors, and seniors who are being taught college level material by qualified teachers may earn college credit while at the same time earning high school credit in their high school class.
 Acceptance into this program is based on academic achievement.
 The student must meet these requirements by the time he/she is enrolling in the course for college credit.
 Students who meet the following criteria may apply for admission:

 - Currently be a high school junior or senior